Christmas in Las Vegas

 Red Rock Casino Resort - Upscale Local Holiday

-- Entertainment: Holiday performances and seasonal events
+Holiday performances & events

 Green Valley Ranch - Henderson's Holiday Hub

-Downtown Las Vegas Holiday Atmosphere
+βΊDowntown Las Vegas Holiday Atmosphere

 Fremont Street Experience